 Our department comprises:

-DiPSA’s research activities are supported by a diverse range of funding sources:
+DipSA’s research activities are supported by a diverse range of funding sources:

 This mix of funding sustains both basic and applied research and enables cross-sectoral partnerships with tangible impact.

-DiPSA's research is organised into four primary areas, each aligned with specific scientific-disciplinary sectors:
+DipSA's research is organised into four primary areas, each aligned with specific scientific-disciplinary sectors:

 Business Economics (Area 13/B1 – SECS-P/07): This area examines the foundational aspects, operational functionality, and strategic management of various types of organisations, including public administrations and non-profits.
 Key topics include: